shibedrill/kali-chroot/README.md

 Issues:
  - Hardware based tools will not work (aircrack-ng, wifite, et cetera)
- - Some patches might not work
  - User might get the following error while updating: ` syntax error: unknown group 'Debian-exim' in statoverride file `

 Possible fixes:
 - Use symlink files between the chroot and host to allow access to wireless adapters
-- Use better text editing for patching
 - Open ` /var/lib/dpkg/statoverride ` in a text editor and remove the line containing ` Debian-exim ` (ensure to leave no empty lines)

 Requisites: